Man sets fire to car and house after being kicked out, police say

 Police left the scene but returned shortly after because they received another call stating the house on McFarland was now on fire.

-The owner of the car told investigators he used to be roommates with Butler at that residence but he kicked him out about 4 months prior.
+The owner of the car told investigators he used to be roommates with Butler at that residence but he kicked him out about 4 months ago.

+Police were able to stop Butler and when questioning him they said he told them he came to the house to make sure no one was inside while it burned.

+Butler was present when officers arrived.
+When police questioned him they said he told them he came to the house to make sure no one was inside while it burned.

 He is being held on a $45,000 bond.